fast-ide/fast-ide/README.md

 Ctrl-E      (like in normal mode)
 Ctrl-Y      (like in normal mode)

-jk          switch to normal mode (alias for Esc)
+jj          switch to normal mode (alias for Esc)
 ```

 ##### command mode